scenarios/WeMM/README.md

 # WeMM

 Multi-modal LLM with representation routing.
 Currently, we have released the model that achieves 2066.66 points on the MME benchmark.
-More powerful chat model will come later.
+The chat version will come later.

 ![](./assets/WeMM.png)